Isabella Pappas

-Isabella Noemi Pappas (born 21 August 2002) is an actress.
-She began her career on the London stage, earning Laurence Olivier and WhatsOnStage Award nominations.
-On television, she is known for her roles in the ITV series Finding Alice (2021) and the Disney series The Villains of Valley View (2022–present).
+Isabella Noemi Pappas (born 21 August 2002) is an actress and singer based in London.
+She began her career on the London stage, earning nominations for the Laurence Olivier Award and WhatsOnStage Award.
+On television, she is known for her roles in the ITV series Finding Alice (2021) and the Disney Channel series The Villains of Valley View (2022–23).